Naslund-Mann Graduate School of Writing Faculty and Directors

 Fairhope, Alabama

 Hoffman, a novelist and journalist, has worked as a professional writer for more than twenty-five years.
-His latest book is the novel Come Landfall.
-He is the author of Alabama Afternoons: Profiles and Conversations, the essay collection Back Home: Journeys through Mobile, and the novels Chicken Dreaming Corn and Almost Family, which won the Lillian Smith Award for fiction.
+His latest book is the novel The Promise of the Pelican.
+He is the author of Alabama Afternoons: Profiles and Conversations, the essay collection Back Home: Journeys through Mobile, and the novels Come Landfall, Chicken Dreaming Corn and Almost Family, which won the Lillian Smith Award for fiction.
 His essays have appeared in Newsday andSouthern Living and have been anthologized in Best American Essays 2003.
 He was a long-time staff writer for the Mobile Press-Register and has been a frequent contributor to The New York Times.
 He received his MFA in Writing from Spalding University.
-Visit Hoffman's website.
+Visit Hoffman’s website.

 Silas House